 We all learn the motherly lesson to not make promises we can’t keep.
 But the bigger one, I think (at least in business), is not to build up expectations that you can’t match.

-But when you do build them up (because that’s what marketing is all about), you better work your ass off to meet them, exceed them, and delight the hell out of your customers so they make damn sure to recommend you to their connections the next time they’re visiting your neck of the forest.
+But when you do build them up (because that’s what marketing is all about), you better work your ass off to meet them, exceed them, and delight the heck out of your customers so they make sure to recommend you to their connections the next time they’re visiting your neck of the forest.